equalparts/glyph-catch/README.md

 ![Screenshots: home screen, Pokédex screen, caught Pokémon screen, Glyph Toy screen](/visual.png)

 The included Glyph Toy must be configured as your Always-on Glyph Toy for the game to function.
-When there isn't a Pokémon to catch, the Glyph Toy will show as a simple digital clock.
+When there isn't a Pokémon to catch, the Glyph Toy will double as a digital clock.

-### How it works

 The longer your phone stays face-down, the rarer the Pokémon you might encounter.
 The type of Pokémon that appear can also be influenced by a variety of real-world conditions, like current weather, festive seasons, or even your phone's battery level.
 Keep an eye on the `Daily trainer tips` for hints!